 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements the Company has suffered a loss from operations that raises substantial doubt about its ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 2.
+As discussed in Note 2 to the financial statements, the Company's significant operating losses raise substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.